-In the middle of reaching goals, my studio is that place where I can unload words and creativity.
-But for weeks I went through a feeling of loss, the creative flow was weak.
+In the middle of reaching goals, my studio is that place where I unload so many words and creativity.
+But for weeks the artistic flow has been weak.

-That was an easy one, my faith and being outdoors.
+That was an easy one, faith, my husband and being outdoors.

 Flipping Through Paintings